gmoon1117/pui-a8/README.md

 9. See the images of me bouncing as an animation.

 ## External Libraries
--Bootstrap: To provide a clean and organized grid on the website.
+- Bootstrap: To provide a clean and organized grid on the website.
 Also simplifies design by using classes and features that make the website more engaging.
 - AOS (Animation on Scroll) Library: To make the different content sections appear as the user scrolls down.
 Sections fade up and make the website more interactive.
 -Webkit Animation and Keyframes: To make the images more engaging and moving.
 Images of me can be seen bouncing and makes the website more lively.
 - JavaScript Library: To make the website more interactive by giving the type writing effect on the home page.
 Can loop through different positions/people I am and shows another layer of my activities.